plackyhacker/plackyhacker.github.io/testing/nopreauth.md

 DONT_REQ_PREAUTH     0x400000
 ```

-More settings can be refered to at:
+More settings can be referred to at:

 [Use the UserAccountControl flags to manipulate user account properties](https://learn.microsoft.com/en-us/troubleshoot/windows-server/identity/useraccountcontrol-manipulate-account-properties)